technodelight/jira/README.md

 - show branches and open pull requests for issue (you need github's `hub` tool available for PR list)
 - refer to issues by aliases (`meeting=GEN-123` where GEN-123 is a general ticket you use for meetings)

-Please bear in mind this app is still in development phase and it may contain bugs, however it's pretty stable most of the time.
+Please bear in mind *this app is still in development phase* and it may contain bugs, although it's pretty much stable most of the time.

 # TODO: